misselvexu/mixmicro-cropdb/README.md

 ## Kotlin Extension

 Crop has a kotlin extension called **Potassium Crop** for kotlin developers.
-Visit [here](https://github.com/misselvexu/mixmicro-cropdb/tree/develop/potassium-corpdb) for more details.
+Visit [here](https://github.com/misselvexu/mixmicro-cropdb/tree/rebuild/potassium-corpdb) for more details.

 ## Getting Started with Crop

-**NOTE:** There are breaking api changes in version 4.x.x.
-So please exercise caution when upgrading from 3.x.x
-especially for **package name changes**.

 ### How To Install